Rayburn House Office Building: Architecture

 The Architect of the Capitol, J. George Stewart, with the approval of the House Office Building Commission, selected the firm of Harbeson, Hough, Livingston & Larson of Philadelphia to design a stripped-down classical building in architectural harmony with other Capitol Hill structures.
 However, while the interior design of the other House Office Buildings retains decor one would expect to see in House Office Buildings (with cherry wood paneling, brass railings, and marble floors), the Rayburn building possesses design style parallel to that of the 1960s, with chrome push bars, clocks, and elevators, and space-age fluorescent lighting fixtures.

 The Capitol Subway System, an underground transportation system, connects the building to the Capitol.
 Pedestrian tunnels also connect the Rayburn building to the Capitol and to the Longworth House Office Building.
 This system allows the Rayburn building to be connected to most of the Congressional office buildings on Capitol Hill via tunnel (the Ford House Office Building is freestanding and attached to no other structures by tunnel).

 For construction of the Rayburn House Office Building, the Congressional bill appropriated $2 million plus "such additional sums as may be necessary."
 Such additional sums eventually exceeded $99 million.
 Congressional leaders inserted a gymnasium into the building plans, a fact that was not publicly known at the time of construction.
 The gym is below the sub-basement level, in a level of the underground parking garage, and according to The Hill, a newspaper focused on Capitol Hill, "features dozens of cardio machines outfitted with TV screens, an array of Cybex weightlifting machines and free weights."

 Also in the third floor basement is a shooting range run by the U.S. Capitol Police and a basketball court.

 FBI raid

-On May 20, 2006 FBI agents raided the Rayburn Building office of Democratic Congressman William J. Jefferson in connection to an ongoing bribery investigation, marking the first time the FBI had raided the office of a sitting congressman.
+On May 20, 2006 Federal Bureau of Investigation (FBI) agents raided the Rayburn Building office of Democratic Congressman William J. Jefferson in connection to an ongoing bribery investigation, marking the first time the FBI had raided the office of a sitting congressman.
 The raid led to members of both parties questioning the constitutionality of the action, and a subsequent hearing by the House Judiciary Committee.
 The legality of the raid was challenged in court, where a federal appeals court ruled that the FBI had violated the Speech or Debate clause of the United States Constitution by allowing the executive branch to review materials that were part of the legislative process.